Common Cash Flow Problems for Small Business Owners

 - Invoice Factoring: offers businesses immediate cash in exchange for their customer invoices.
 Contact Bankers Factoring to learn more about our leading invoice factoring solutions from one of the top non-recourse factoring companies.

-3. High-cost MCA Debt
+3. High-Cost MCA Debt

 Recurring high debt payments each day or week can cause cash flow problems due to high-interest rates and large principal amounts.
 You may have also experienced these types of debt if you have taken on merchant cash advances, high-interest loans, credit card debt, and other expensive loans.